Export table

 There are no output data vista items available for this module.
 The actual output table file name should be provided in the Parameters tab.

-There is no information available for this module.
+There are no custom action items for this module.

 In this example workflow, we are exporting a table which was created by "Create table" module.
 There are another procedures/module where tabular information is available, those tables can also be exported by using Export table module.